A great start to the residential process

-The vast majority of families we have in our residential assessment centres are either on benefits or on very low incomes.
+We aim to welcome families to our houses with a warm and thoughtful gesture.
+The vast majority are either on benefits or on very low incomes.

 Arriving at our houses can be a very daunting experience for families.
 Sometimes they have little or no money.
 They have been sent here under very difficult circumstances to have their parenting abilities fully assessed.
 They are walking into alien environment with people they don’t know, to go through a difficult and challenging process.